hanabi/hanabi.github.io/docs/beginner/clue-interpretation-question-2.md

 1. Slot 5 is focused.
 1. This is a *Play Clue*.
     - (Normally, this would look like a *2 Save* clue, but all of the 2's are currently playable.
 So it can't be a *2 Save* and is just a simple *Play Clue* instead.)
-1. Bob writes an identity of "yellow 2 or green 2 or blue 2".
+1. Bob writes a *card note* of "yellow 2, green 2, blue 2".

 </TabItem>
 </Tabs>